barriosjorge/gmt_docs/src/software_development/installation.rst

   The correct folders will be created in the $GMT_LOCAL directory for use when compiling and running modules.

-  When running the User Interface, create a **local javascript library folder**.
+  Create a **local javascript library folder** in order to create built bundles for your model files.
+This folder is also used to install upgraded version of the library.

   .. code-block:: bash